Category:

 Fortunately for most people, it’s not very challenging to find a notary public.
 Almost every branch of a banking institution has a notary available.
 They can assist you to have your document notarized.
 And, if you are already a customer, the chances are that they will not charge a fee to do so.

 In addition, most tax preparation centers can help you.
 In New York, town clerks’ offices county offices, can assist you.
 Again, this is free of any expense.
 You can check for UPS or FedEx near you.
+If you go to a UPS store, we recommend you read our blog article about notary services and the UPS store.
+It will give you some insight.

 Where have a Document Notarized